Maha: Three booked for ink attack threat, Instagram reel against minister Chandrakant Patil | Law-Order

 They have been booked for threatening to throw ink on Patil during his visit to Pawanathadi Jatra here, the official added.

-The person has been charged under relevant provisions of IPC and Information Technology Act on the basis of an Instagram reel, the Kothrud police station official said.
+The person has been charged under relevant provisions of the IPC and Information Technology Act based on an Instagram reel, the Kothrud police station official said.

+Meanwhile, Patil's close aide said the minister put on a face shield as has been advised by a doctor to protect eyes from any kind of infection.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)